Whitehall London: The 9 Best Reasons to Visit

 The area housed the royal court, government offices, and the Privy Council.

-It was also the site of significant historical events, including King Charles I’s execution in 1649, which we’ll discuss in a bit.
+It was also the site of significant historical events, including King Charles I’s execution in 1649, which we’ll discuss shortly.

 20230523 Whitehall London 002